General Guidelines and Scheme of Conduct

 - " Any bona fide student of private or public secondary high schools as specified above with a final grade of 88% (or its equivalent) in mathematics in the previous school year may apply.

-- " Participants will be asked to pay a minimal amount of fifty pesos (PhP 50.00) upon registration to the PMO coordinator in their region.
+- " Participants will be asked to pay a minimal amount of one hundred pesos (PhP 100.00) upon registration to the PMO coordinator in their region.

 - " The participants with the top fifty scores per area (Luzon, Visayas, Mindanao and NCR) will qualify for the area stage.